-The Galilee Palliative Care Centre is the first of its kind in Greece, and the first palliative care centre to offer a comprehensive range of support.
+The Galilee Palliative Care Centre is the first of its kind in Greece, and the first palliative care center to offer a comprehensive range of support.

-Our hope is that our centre will serve as a prototype for the creation of similar foundations throughout Greece.
+Our hope is that our center will serve as a prototype for the creation of similar foundations throughout Greece.

 We have provided care to more than 1,350 patients through the Diocese of Mesogaia and Lavreotiki, and also throughout Attica supported by contributions and sponsors.